getsentry/snuba/docs/source/architecture/slicing.rst

 ===========================================
-Snuba Data Partitioning (under development)
+Snuba Data Slicing (under development)
 ===========================================

 *This feature is under active development and is subject to change*